 Action #1 Designated School Investment - This action is effective.
 District diagnostic data for reading (iReady) shows overall increases in grade-level mastery from fall to winter because students receive an additional 30 minutes of instruction and staff receives up to 10 additional days of professional learning to provide targeted instruction and support directly for, but not limited to, English learner, low-income, and foster youth.
 English learners and low-income students increased by 10 percentage points, and foster youth students increased by 13 percentage points.
 In mathematics, district diagnostic data (iReady) shows overall increases in grade-level mastery from fall to winter.
 English learner students increased by 12 percentage points, low-income students increased by 10 percentage points, and foster youth students increased by 9 percentage points.
-The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 29.2%, FY: 24.2%, LI: 32.5 in ELA and year one: EL: 19.4%, FY: 17.0%, LI: 19.6% to year two: EL: 31.6%, FY: 26.4%, LI: 31.7% in math.
-The EAP for 11th grade in ELA shows an increase from 44.9% to 54.9% and in math an increase from 15.5% to 27.7%.
-For iReady, gt grade level, English learner and low-income students showed 1-3.5% growth.

-Action #2 Additional Teacher Supply Funds - The action is effective in that supplemental resources provided access to grade level materials based on individual learning needs.
-Low-income students showed stretch growth in both ELA and Math from baseline at 15.9% to year two at 32.5% in ELA and stretch growth from baseline at 11% to year two at 31.7%.
+Action #2 - The action is effective in that supplemental resources provided access to grade level materials based on individual learning needs.
+Low-income students showed stretch growth in both ELA and Math from baseline at 15.9% to year two at 31.6% in ELA and stretch growth from baseline at 11% to year two at 30.4%.
 Eleventh grade low-income students also showed growth on the Math and ELA EAP from baseline to year two which is tied to their progress on iReady and SBAC.

 Action #3 Middle and High School Redesign - This action is effective.
 Overall increases in graduation rate and decreased dropout rates are due to targeted interventions in ELA/math, class size reduction, access to elective coursework, and counseling supports for English learner, foster youth, and low-income students.
 The high school graduation rate increased for all students from 87.6% to 89.5%.
 The graduation rate also increased for all English learners (76.5%t to 79.9%), students identified as low-income (86.99% to 89.20%) and foster youth (61.3% to 66.7%).
 The middle school dropout rates decreased for all students from (.8% to .3%) and for all student groups.
 The middle school dropout rate for English learners decreased from .8% to 0.04%.
-For students identified as low-income the rate declined from 0.7% to 0.27% and for foster youth, the middle school dropout rate declined from 2.3% to 1.68%.
-The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 29.2%, FY: 24.2%, LI: 32.5 in ELA and year one: EL: 19.4%, FY: 17.0%, LI: 19.6% to year two: EL: 31.6%, FY: 26.4%, LI: 31.7% in math.
+For students identified as low-income the rate declined from .7% to .27% and for foster youth, the middle school dropout rate declined from 2.3% to 1.68%.
+The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 28.1%, FY: 23.7%, LI: 31.6 in ELA and year one: EL: 19.4%, FY: 17.0%, LI: 19.6% to year two: EL: 29.6%, FY: 26.9%, LI: 30.4% in math.
 The EAP for 11th grade in ELA shows an increase from 44.9% to 54.9% and in math an increase from 15.5% to 27.7%.
-For iReady, gt grade level, English learner and low-income students showed 1-3.5% growth.

 Action #4 Eliminate Elementary Combination Classes - The effectiveness of the action to eliminate combination classrooms in K-6th grades was negatively impacted by COVID 19 protocols.
 This action support low-income and English learner students by creating optimal classroom conditions for students to learn focus on same grade level standards and receiving more attention on their specific needs from the teacher.
-The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, LI: 21.0% to year two: EL: 29.2%, LI: 32.5 in ELA and year one: EL: 19.4%, LI: 19.6% to year two: EL: 31.6%, LI: 31.7% in math.
-For iReady, gt grade level, English learner and low-income students showed 1-3.5% growth.
+The identified student groups are showing progress in iReady increasing from year one: EL: 16.8%, LI: 21.0% to year two: EL: 28.1%, LI: 31.6 in ELA and year one: EL: 19.4%, LI: 19.6% to year two: EL: 29.6%, LI: 30.4% in math.